Manojchhetri1/Learning_React_Native/README.md

 # Learning_React_Native
-Starting react native from the basic.
+Learning react native from the basic.